The bottom line on fake reviews: They’re more trouble than they’re worth.

 “Is it defamatory to say people were fired if they quit?” is just one of the common slander and libel questions we often field.
 Check out our blog for more defamation case examples and lawyer advice.

-“I can get away with using fake review websites; everyone else does it, so can I!”
+“I can use fake review websites; everyone else does it, so can I!”

 FTC Busts Weight-Loss Company for Not Following Marketing Guidelines